 Meet new people

 People become obsessed with travel also because they meet new people.
-There is something about sitting in a hostel bar and striking up a conversation with whoever is next to you.
+There is something about sitting in a hostel bar and conversing with whoever is next to you.
 Being an introvert is not an excuse.

 Traveling forces you to talk to people from all different walks of life.
-Even introverts learn how to strike up a conversation with the bartender, receptionist, or janitor.
+Even introverts learn to converse with the bartender, receptionist, or janitor.
 You will learn how to find a connection with someone who barely speaks the language.

 See Related: 13 Reasons Why Traveling is Important